github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

 When you create a codespace, your project is created on a remote VM that is dedicated to you.
 By default, the container for your codespace has many languages and runtimes including Node.js, JavaScript, Typescript, nvm, npm, and yarn.
 It also includes a common set of tools like git, wget, rsync, openssh, and nano.

-You can customize your codespace by adjusting the amount of vCPUs and RAM], [adding dotfiles to personalize your environment](/codespaces/setting-up-your-codespace/personalizing-codespaces-for-your-account), or by modifying the tools and scripts installed.
+You can customize your codespace by adjusting the amount of vCPUs and RAM, [adding dotfiles to personalize your environment](/codespaces/setting-up-your-codespace/personalizing-codespaces-for-your-account), or by modifying the tools and scripts installed.

 {% data variables.product.prodname_codespaces %} uses a file called `devcontainer.json` to store configurations.
 On launch {% data variables.product.prodname_codespaces %} uses the file to install any tools, dependencies, or other set up that might be needed for the project.
 For more information, see "[Configuring Codespaces for your project](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project)."

-The next section shows you how to modify your tools by adding a dev container.

 ### Step 2: Add a dev container to your codespace from a template

 The default codespaces container comes with the latest Python version, package managers (pip, Miniconda), and other common tools preinstalled.
-However, we encourage you to set up a custom container so you can tailor the tools and scripts that run as part of codespace creation to your project's needs and ensure a fully reproducible environment for all {% data variables.product.prodname_codespaces %} users in your repository.
+However, we recommend that you set up a custom container to define the tools and scripts that your project needs.
+This will ensure a fully reproducible environment for all {% data variables.product.prodname_codespaces %} users in your repository.

 To set up your project with a custom container, you will need to use a `devcontainer.json` file to define the environment.
 In {% data variables.product.prodname_codespaces %} you can add this either from a template or you can create your own.
-For more information on dev containers, see [Configuring your codespace](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project).
+For more information on dev containers, see "[Configuring Codespaces for your project](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project)."

-This example guides you through adding a `devcontainer.json` file from a template.

 1. Access the command palette (`shift command P` / `shift control P`), then start typing "dev container".
 Click **Codespaces: Add Development Container Configuration Files...**
   !["Codespaces: Add Development Container Configuration Files..." in the command palette](/assets/images/help/codespaces/add-prebuilt-container-command.png)